 Bessie Mae James, also well known as “Dee-Dump,” was born on June 2, 1948 to the late Willie Mae Bull and Booker T. Reid in Nassawadox, Virginia.
 She left this world to rest on December 16, 2019 at Riverside Shore Memorial Hospital in Onancock, Virginia.

-To send flowers in memory of Bessie Mae "Dee-Dump" James, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Bessie Mae "Dee-Dump" James, please visit our Heartfelt Sympathies Store.

 Bessie was born and raised on the Eastern Shore and remained here until her departure.
 She was educated in the public schools of Accomack County.
 Dee-Dump spent many of her years working in the produce industry at several factories and her favorite job of all was at Nandua Seafood, picking lump crab.
 Her favorite things to do were cooking, cleaning, being around her grandkids, being entertained by old Westerns, Matlock, Murder She Wrote, Diagnosis Murder and Walker Texas Ranger; her favorite channels were Hallmark Movie Channel and Food Network.
 Bessie was famously known for her deviled eggs, especially her crab filled ones and her cheesy crab casserole.
 She could never sit still too long without moving around and doing something.
 Bessie was well known for her rowdy personality, slick mouth, and her favorite lipstick of choice “Black Orchard.”